-If you are the last Starter in a meet, do not disconnect the mike from the starting unit.
+If you are the last Starter in a meet, do not disconnect the microphone from the starting unit.
 Roll up the cord and leave it on the machine.
-This prevents the mike from being misplaced.
+This prevents the microphone from being misplaced.

-If you drop the mike in the water, disconnect the mike and if available in the locker room, use the hot air hand dryer to dry out the mike.
-This can take a very long time so you will need to use a spare mike.
+If you drop the microphone in the water, disconnect it and if available in the locker room, use the hot air hand dryer to dry out the microphone.
+This can take a very long time so you will need to use a spare microphone.

 All of PVS harnesses have the start backup plug taped off to prevent use.
 This is not true in facilities using an in-deck plate system.
 Use of the start backup causes a discrepancy in the times recorded.
-DO NOT UNDER ANY CIRCUMSTANCES REMOVE THE TAPE FROM THE HARNESS OR THE STARTING MACHINE.
+Do not under any circumstances remove the tape from the harness or the starting machine.

 It is important that you become familiar with how the starting device is set up.
 You may have to change out a machine during a meet.
-The set up is very simple however it is easy to make the wrong connections and that will effect the times recorded and the way the device operates.
-The jumper connection from the starting device to the harness always goes into the NO receptacle in the starting device and the START receptacle on the harness.
-The speaker receptacles are clearly marked on both the starting device and Colorado machines.
+The set-up is very simple however it is easy to make the wrong connections and that will affect the times recorded and the way the device operates.
+The jumper connection from the starting device to the harness always goes into the START receptacle in the starting device and the START receptacle on the harness.
+The speaker receptacles are clearly marked on the starting device.